I found this passage from a recode podcast interview Mark Zuckerberg took part in about free speech and had some thoughts.

 While working to move this site to using encryption, I have come across another painful reminder of how inadequate the Facebook comments plugin really is.
 When changing the url (and ultimately the domain) of this site from http://cwl.cc to https://cwl.cc Facebook doesn’t handle the change very well.
 What I’m left with is losing another swath of great comments and thinking of a fix.

 With a name like Paper, it seems Facebook may be reaching for much more than a way to find stories from posts.
-Facebook may be shooting for the lofty goal of being a news service, and a starting point for when people read news.
-Given that most people want to share news on Facebook when they first hear it; Facebook seems to be in a the best position to know what news is hot, and what’s not.
-And, add a level of curation to the mix, and Facebook could drive eyeballs to news sites, stories and other related media.
-For a price.
+Facebook may be shooting for the lofty goal of being a news service, and a starting point for when people read the news.

-Mixed in with “I hate the world”, cat pictures, sponsored posts is the interesting phenomenon of Facebook friend pruning.
-When the mass deletion is upcoming, the user tends to say “For those I truly interact with, I’m keeping you, for the rest, you’ll be deleted”.
-What happens next is a series of unfortunate comments pleading for a stay, while the user, one by one, removes accounts of friends they don’t know.
-I’m here to say you can stop pruning and put the metal objects down.
+Facebook users delete friend, the friends comment, pleading for a stay, while the user, one by one, removes accounts of friends they don’t know.
+I’m hear to say you can stop pruning and put the metal objects down.
 There is no need for you to delete Facebook friends.
 Ever.

-There has be a heck of a lot of conjecture about Facebook’s coming event on April 4th coined “Come See Our New Home On Android”.
+Facebook’s coming event on April 4th coined “Come See Our New Home On Android”.
 You knew it would never happen on April 1st, that’s for sure.
 Lots of folks are saying that this is actually a “Facebook Phone”.
-Others are saying that this will be simply a new fork of the Android operating system – something that everyone seems to be doing already.
-MG Siegler gets into what he thinks constitutes an actual fork of Android, and it makes lots of sense.